gremo/nest-winston/README.md

 3. Create a branch `my-awesome-feature` and commit to it
 4. Run `npm run lint`, `npm run test` and `npm run build` and verify that they complete without errors
 5. Push `my-awesome-feature` branch to GitHub and open a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)

+## Upgrade

+Some notes about upgrading to a major or minor version.

+### 1.6.x to 1.7

+- The expoted type `NestLikeConsoleFormatOptions` has slightly changed: `prettyPrint` is now optional and `colors` has been added